Tuesday, April 11, 2017

 "Not at the table, or in front of the kids."

-It was obvious whose ship it was.
+It was obvious whose ship this was.
 He made that clear.

 For dessert, Patty had cleared the table and returned with hot coffee and a crumbly soft, still warm, pineapple upside down cake.
 The room filled with its brown-sugar-baked pineapple smell.